RasaHQ/rasa/docs/nlu/components.rst

 Sparse features only store the values that are non zero and their positions in the vector.
 Thus, we save a lot of memroy and are able to train on larger datasets.

-By default all featurizers will return a matrix of length (1 x feature-dimension).
+By default all featurizers will return a matrix of length (token-length x feature-dimension).
-All featurizer have the option to return a sequence instead.
-In case the flag ``"return_sequence"`` is set to ``True``, the returned matrix of the featurizer will have the size (token-length x feature-dimension).
-So, the returned matrix will have an entry for every token.
+So, the returned matrix will have a feature vector for every token.
+This allows us to train sequence models.
-Otherwise, the matrix will just have one entry for the complete utterance.
+However, the additional token at the end (e.g. ``__CLS__``) contains features for the complete utterance.
-If you want to use custom features for your ``CRFEntityExtractor``, you should set ``"return_sequence"`` to ``True``.
-For more details, take a look :ref:`entity-extraction-custom-features`.
+This feature vector can be used in any non-sequence models.
+The corresponding classifier can therefore decide what kind of features to use.

 MitieFeaturizer
 ~~~~~~~~~~~~~~~